 Maybe that introverted side will really connect with other introverts out there (I’m an extroverted introvert).
 And most likely, when they see that you’re okay with yourself, they’ll think they’re okay too.
 There’s probably a good story you can even use in your brand voice about that journey in the introverted world that will connect with others like you!
 That, my friend, is authentic branding.

 People don’t just buy what we sell.
 They want us.
 They WANT to be inspired by us and our story.
 They WANT to connect to someone who is passionately and unapologetically themselves.

 If you have any questions about how to show up more authentically and connect better with your personal brand (or are just curious about how it feels to work with me for your next Personal brand photoshoot), fill out this quick questionnaire and we’ll chat soon!

-Speaking of showing up in an authentic way… Leah wanted to stand out as a therapist and who really gets young adults who have it rough growing up.
+Speaking of showing up in an authentic way… Leah wanted to stand out as a professional coach and who really gets young adults who have it rough growing up.
 I absolutely love these authentic branding pictures that capture her chill, yet professional vibe we created together.

 Melissa is a Florida based Personal Brand photographer who has helped hundreds of women in business create cohesive online brands with polished photos that feel authentic to them.
 You’ll find her traveling to cities across the United States, photographing highly motivated women ready to elevate their website, socials, and other marketing.

 Melissa saw a need to further educate the busy professionals she photographed.
 She created The Intuitive Brand Course through this journey where she goes deeper than knowing what photos to have on your website.
 This education has needle moving messaging strategies that helps you stand out in today’s market.
 This can all be done in an intuitive way that doesn’t feel salesy.